netreconlab/parse-hipaa/README.md

 [![](https://dockeri.co/image/netreconlab/parse-hipaa)](https://hub.docker.com/r/netreconlab/parse-hipaa)

 ![dashboard](https://user-images.githubusercontent.com/8621344/102236202-38f32080-3ec1-11eb-88d7-24e38e95f68d.png)

-Example of how to setup and run your own HIPAA & GDPR compliant [parse-server](https://github.com/parse-community/parse-server) with [postgres](https://www.postgresql.org) or [mongo](https://github.com/netreconlab/parse-hipaa/blob/master/docker-compose.mongo.yml). parse-hipaa also includes [parse-dashboard](https://github.com/parse-community/parse-dashboard) for viewing/modifying your data in the Cloud.
-Since [parse-hipaa](https://github.com/netreconlab/parse-hipaa) is a pare-server, it can be used for [iOS](https://docs.parseplatform.org/ios/guide/), [Android](https://docs.parseplatform.org/android/guide/), and web based apps.
-API's such as [GraphQL](https://docs.parseplatform.org/graphql/guide/), [REST](https://docs.parseplatform.org/rest/guide/), and [JS](https://docs.parseplatform.org/js/guide/) are also enabled in parse-hipaa and can be tested directly or via the "API Console" in parse-dashboard.
-See the [Parse SDK documentation](https://parseplatform.org/#sdks) for details and examples of how to leverage parse-hipaa for your language(s) of interest.
-These docker images include the necessary database auditing and logging for HIPAA compliance.
+Run your own HIPAA & GDPR compliant [parse-server](https://github.com/parse-community/parse-server) with [postgres](https://www.postgresql.org) or [mongo](https://github.com/netreconlab/parse-hipaa/blob/master/docker-compose.mongo.yml). parse-hipaa also includes [parse-dashboard](https://github.com/parse-community/parse-dashboard) for viewing/modifying your data in the Cloud.
+Since [parse-hipaa](https://github.com/netreconlab/parse-hipaa) is a pare-server, it can be used for [iOS](https://docs.parseplatform.org/ios/guide/), [Android](https://docs.parseplatform.org/android/guide/), [Flutter](https://github.com/parse-community/Parse-SDK-Flutter/tree/master/packages/flutter#getting-started), and web based apps ([JS, React Native, etc](https://docs.parseplatform.org/js/guide/)).
+API's such as [GraphQL](https://docs.parseplatform.org/graphql/guide/) and [REST](https://docs.parseplatform.org/rest/guide/) are enabled by default in parse-hipaa and can be tested directly or via the "API Console" in the Parse Dashboard.
+See the [Parse SDK documentation](https://parseplatform.org/#sdks) for details and examples of how to leverage parse-hipaa for your language(s) of interest. parse-hipaa includes the necessary database auditing and logging for HIPAA compliance.

 The parse-hipaa repo provides the following:
 - [x] Auditing & logging at server-admin level (Parse) and at the database level (postgres or mongo)